5sansiva/Vigenere-Cipher-Encryption/devlog.md

 2:45 3/20/2025
 Current throughts - Haven't had any new thoughts when it comes to testing and such.
 Current session goals - I want to further check all the functionality of the project, and fix some formatting and test various passwords, encryptions, and decryptions.
 I will then also test it on the cs1 server to make sure my project is functioning properly.

+3:16 3/20/2025
+Session reflection - Identified two issues that I need to fix.
+I will do that after attending to another matter that I have which is why this session is cut short.
+Next session - I plan to fix the issues I identified and I will elaborate on those issues during my next log when I will say in more detail the issues that I found and that I needed to fix.